ieyasu/funit/README.markdown

 Writing Tests
 =============

 Tests are written with special syntax around Fortran code implementing each test.
-The special syntax also specifies dependencies which need to be built, setup and teardown routines, etc.
+The special syntax also specifies dependencies which need to be built, setup and teardown routines, etc.  By convention, these are saved in files ending in ".fun".

-    test_suite suite-name
+    set set-name
       dep "../file1.F90"
       dep "../file2.F90"
-      mod a_module
+      use a_module

       tolerance 0.00001